slatedocs/slate/source/index.md

 		</tr>
 		<tr>
 			<td>tti</td>
 			<td>The date and time of the transaction as processed by the merchant.
-Expressed in UTC, either as a ISO8601 encoded string or a unix timestamp.
+Expressed in UTC, either as a ISO 8601 encoded string or a unix timestamp.
 				<ul type="disc">
 					<li>“tti”: “2011-01-01T13:12:16+0000”</li>
 					<li>“tti”:1293887536</li>